Table of Contents

 Professional responses to reviews – Search for a company that responds to reviews in a professional and fair manner.
 A company that responds to complaints definitely cares about its reputation and is actively seeking to improve.
 You may also want to check whether responses focus on solving issues, as opposed to escalating them.
 More than aiming at perfection, your future property manager must be ready to acknowledge mistakes and be ready to solve them in a transparent and equitable manner.

 In addition to reviews, you may want to check if the property management companies that you are comparing have an online presence.
 Property managers with a good social media presence and actively posting useful information for landlords and tenants go the extra mile in offering good service to the community and show a willingness to share expertise and knowledge.
-You may take note of this as a positive aspect in your comparison.
+Although not the most important aspect when you are in search of a property manager, you may want take note of this as a bonus point when you are comparing companies.

 List Your Expectations and Ask Questions

-If you have set your eyes on a few property management companies already and you start shopping around and having the first round of calls with their sales representative, make sure to list your expectations in the initial call.
-That will actually help both parties, in that it helps you and the property management team understand if you are a good fit for one another.
-Besides that, with all expectations communicated, the risk of having surprises in the future.
+If you have set your eyes on a few property management companies already and you start shopping around and having the first round of calls with their sales representatives, make sure to list your expectations in the initial call.
+Believe it or not, this will actually help both parties, in that you and the property management team will immediately understand if you are a good fit for one another.
+Besides that, with all expectations communicated, the risk of bad surprises in the future decreases.

 In addition to your expectations, you may find it useful to ask your property management company representative questions about procedures, which may shed light on the professionalism of their work.
 Here are some important questions to ask when hiring a property management company: